Nagore Dargah

-About the saint
+Shahul Hamid Nagoori

-Shahul Hameed Nagoori was born to Syed Hassan Kuthos Baba Kaadiri and Bibi Fathima at Manikpur, in Pratapgarh district of Uttar Pradesh.
+Shahul Hameed Nagoori was born to Syed Hasan Kuthoos Kadiri and Beevi Fathima at Manikpur, in Pratapgarh district of Uttar Pradesh.
 He was a 13th-generation descendant of the renowned Sufi saint, Muhiyudin Abd al-Qadir al-Jalani.
-He had his Islamic education at Gwalior under the guidance of Mohammad Ghouse.
-He left on a pilgrimage to Mecca and then moved to Maldives, Sri Lanka and Tamil Nadu with his spiritual team.
+He received an Islamic education at Gwalior under the guidance of Mohammad Ghouse; and left on a pilgrimage to Mecca and then moved to the Maldives, Sri Lanka, and then Tamil Nadu with his spiritual team.
 Historians Sayyid and Qadir Hussain (1957) place the date of his birth on 10 November 1504, death on 10 November 1570 and arrival in Nagore during 1533–34.
 Other sources mention the year of death as 1558, 1570 or 1579.
 He is believed to have led a simple and pious life, performing a lot of miracles, giving him the name Nagore Andavar (meaning ruler of Nagore).
 His popularity grew outside Tanjore region during the period.
 He was also called Meera Saheb, Qadir Wali and Ganj-e-Sawai.

 According to local legend, hagiographical texts and historical records, Shahul Hamid is believed to have cured a Hindu ruler of Thanjavur, king Achutappa Nayak (1529–1542 CE), of his physical affliction caused by sorcery.
 Shahul Hamid found a needled pigeon in the palace believed to be the cause of the misery.
 He removed the pins from the pigeon, resulting in the king's health improvement.
 In remembrance of the event, the practice of setting pigeons free in the premises of the dargah is continued by worshipers in modern times.